 Blood Money Campaign

-The Blood Money Campaign was initiated and designed by activists and union leaders on the ground in Myanmar.
-The BMC team is comprised of activists with different backgrounds: for example labor and student unions, civic engagement, peace and education activists, as well as people in research, IT, and design.
+It is comprised of diverse grassroots youth activists with different backgrounds such as labor and student unions, civic engagement, peace and education, health, LGBTIQ, and people with disabilities as well as people in research, IT and design.

-The BMC initiators decided to put the focus, especially on the oil and gas industry in October 2021.
+The BMC initiators decided to put the focus, especially on the oil and gas industry.
 They call for targeted sanctions of the Myanmar Oil and Gas Enterprise (MOGE), which would impact corporations like TotalEnergies, Chevron, Petronas, PTTEP, and POSCO.

 With any business done the military and its repressive regime benefits – through taxes, fees, or direct cooperation.